OyePradumya/Collection/README.md

    <img alt="GitHub stars" src="https://img.shields.io/github/stars/OyePradumya/Collection"></a>
 </p>

-A Beginner friendly repo to push PRs for Hacktoberfest2021
+A Beginner friendly repo to push PRs for Hacktoberfest2022 in Education Sector.

 ## What is Hacktoberfest?